 There are two ways to proceed:

-- Like for campus guide tiles, you can change the tile type to be an external link, rather than an in-app link.
+- As for campus guide tiles, you can change the tile type to be an external link rather than an in-app link.
 The campus app will open an external browser to show the content.
 This bypasses web view.

 - You can work with the web application developer to resolve compatibility issues between different browser engines